kalnikos/Recommender-system-using-k-nearest-neighbor/README.md

 From the column position I convert the categorical variables into dummy variables and also in my second target group I add the salary feature.
 The recommendation results were interesting, the first player was Malcom Brogdon former Giannis teammate that Milwaukee chose to trade, the second one was Terry Rozier a player with potentials who had a great playoff series last year against Bucks.
 The third prediction wasn’t a point guard however the recommandations were acceptable.

-At the second part I created a model aiming to predict the player position.
-I tried firstly to create the model using a small data set using two different
+At the second part of this project I tried to create a model aiming to predict the player position.
+I started with the data set that I used to create my recommendation model but the results were disappointing.
+More specifically the test set Accuracy was 36%.
-More comprehensive the model’s Accuracy metrics are:

-•	K nearest Neighbor: Train set Accuracy:  0.85,
-The best Test accuracy was 0.78 with k= 9
-And the F1 Scores [0.84790528, 0.46827133, 0.84401914]

-•	Logistic Regression: Train set Accuracy: 0.75
-Test set Accuracy:  0.74
-F1 Scores ([0.82362941, 0.24148607, 0.82871422])
+In order to achieve better results I used a bigger data set and I split the target group in three main categories (Guards, Forwards, Centers) instead of the five classic positions.

+I used the K-NN algorithm to structure my model and the Accuracy of my test set increased to 78% with K-Nabors=7